Every engineering

 One month.
 Full delivery.
 See the numbers before you commit.

-- Full Tuesday & Friday delivery — 8 reports
+- Full delivery twice a week — 8 reports

 - Priority maps, blocker reports, ownership clarity